 of (Yellow) Anaconda.

-Best Sites for Wildlife in the Pantanal
+Best Sites for Birds and other wildlife in the Pantanal, Brazil

 The best sites include Pousada Piuval (drier, northern end, where possibilities include Zigzag Heron, Bare-faced Curassow and